Group50GasStation/GasStationFrontend/README.md

     ```

     This command will display the code coverage percentage and detailed information about which lines of code are covered and which are not.

+To run only the tests in the test_main.py file using coverage, you can specify the test file directly in the coverage command.
+Here's how you can do it:

+bash
+Copy code
+coverage run -m unittest backend.test_main
+This command will run the tests in the test_main.py file under the backend package and collect coverage data.
+After running this command, you can generate a coverage report specific to this test file:

+bash
+Copy code
+coverage report backend/test_main.py